Missing Pieces Theatre Show Ltd Presents: “Come Dance With Me” – a new Play with a touch of Strictly

 However it could be any family, any time, any place.

-This particular family lived through The Great Depression, The Second World War all the way through to the “10 quid tourists” of the Sixties.
+This particular family lived through The Great Depression, the Second World War and all the way through to the “10 quid tourists” of the Sixties.

 Co author Karen Lynne is the Granddaughter of Vi and Harry Hauxwell, the father and mother in the play, and is the daughter of Lillian one of the female leads.

 The play has three strong roles for Women.

 Karen is also related to the late Hannah Hauxwell, who was the subject of a series of many books and documentaries, about her struggles as a Farmer in the Yorkshire Dales.

 Richard Marcel – “Strictly Come Dancing” – Choreographer

 RICHARD MARCEL was a resident Choreographer on STRICTLY COME DANCING and LET’S DANCE, and choreographed the movies CUBAN FURY, parts of EVITA, and KICKASS 2.